barriehadfield/reactrb-showcase/README.md

 Now there are a few changes we need to make to get Webpack working well with Reactrb

-+ Include React in you application.js
+Firstly include React in you application.js

-	//= require 'react'
+	//=require 'react'

-+ Remove React from your component.rb
+Next remove React from your component.rb

-	# require 'react'
+	#require 'react'

-+ Add React to your webpack/application.js
+Lastly add React to your webpack/application.js

 	React = require('react')